Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Readers will have 2 weeks to pick their top entries.
 Expect to commit 8-10 hours to read through all of the entries (about an hour a day).
 * **Impartial.** The reader should be open and honest about potential conflicts of interest.

 *Note: You can be a reader and **still submit an entry**!
-We will ensure you arent assigned entries from people you may know.*
+We will ensure you aren't assigned entries from people you may know.*

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSfsSSLAC2-xr85fAtRD0ok-s46LeVMtw8sR6qm5QKwGDakhBQ/viewform?usp=sf_link" target="_blank"><strong><u>Link to Reader Submission Form</u></strong></a>